DanielFDA/Battleship/README.md

     }
   }
 ```
 This function first will check if the gameover variable is true and if it is it'll stop running, then will check wether its the player's turn or the AI's and will run the appropiate function.
-In the case of the player it adds an event lsitener to all the divs so the function knows what div is being clicked and evaluates based on that.
+In the case of the player it adds an event listener to all the divs so the function knows what div is being clicked and evaluates based on that.

 For the AI it will just run the function after 1 second
 ```js